Hereβs a problem every serious commercial real estate investor runs into eventually.

 Equity Partner

 An equity partner is an individual or entity that contributes capital to a real estate investment in exchange for an ownership stake and a share of the profits, rather than receiving fixed interest payments like a lender.
-In Canadian real estate investing, equity partners are commonly used to pool resources for purchasing properties that would be unaffordable individually, with profits and losses typically shared in proportion to each partner's contribution or as outlined in a partnership agreement.
+Arrangements that pool capital from passive partners who rely on the efforts of an active partner can be securities under Canadian provincial law (NI 45-106) and may require a prospectus exemption, a registered dealer, and compliance with accredited-investor rules.
+Consult a securities lawyer before raising equity capital or committing it as a passive partner.

 Hover over terms to see definitions.
 View the full glossary for all terms.